 by Jordan Corona on April 30, 2015 in clc

 At a point in his ministry, Jesus identified with the stranger among others -- the hungry, thirsty and prisoner -- the people whose lives indicated some sort of social or economic disconnectedness.

 Jesus came to show people how to belong with God and each other.
 Sometimes that relational notion is inappropriately set apart from the way Christians think of justice, but they are closely collected.
 Justice means doing the right thing as well as restoring broken relationships.

-For the believer, the love of justice arises from life with God; it is a by-product and is,/p>/p>... [continue]
+For the believer, the love of justice arises from life with God; it is a by-product and is, therefore, an indicator of holiness encountering sinfulness and... [continue]

 Reyes to testify in support of House Bill 3567